JosePaumard/JosePaumard.github.io/katas/intermediate/minesweeper-kata.md

 ## The Kata

-This kata has been published by Dave Thomas here: http://acm.uva.es/p/v101/10189.html
+This kata has been published here: http://acm.uva.es/p/v101/10189.html

 Have you ever played Minesweeper?
 It's a cute little game which comes within a certain Operating System whose name we can't really remember.
 Well, the goal of the game is to find all the mines within an MxN field.
 To help you, the game shows a number in a square which tells you how many mines there are adjacent to that square.
 For instance, take the following 4x4 field with 2 mines (which are represented by an * character):